rauc/rauc/README.rst

 |LGPLv2.1| |Travis_branch| |Codecov_branch| |Coverity| |Documentation| |Matrix|

-RAUC controls the update process on embedded linux systems.
+RAUC controls the update process on embedded Linux systems.
 It is both a target application that runs as an update client and a host/target tool that allows you to create, inspect and modify installation artifacts.